argman/EAST/readme.md

 slow because of the use of shapely in python, this can be further improved.

 Thanks for the author's(@zxytim) help!
-Please site his [paper](https://arxiv.org/abs/1704.03155) if find this useful.
+Please site his [paper](https://arxiv.org/abs/1704.03155) if you find this useful.

 ### Contents
 1. [Installation](#installation)